 Cylance PROTECT is able to run in both a blocking and monitor mode.
 In this example we are running in monitor mode so we can gain more visibility into the threat.
 Running the application causes CylancePROTECT to discover two threats.

 The detection of two files is due to the second dropped file.
 In the PROTECT console we are able to see two active threats on the client, and both files detected.
 CylancePROTECT does not rely on detonation analysis, but it is able to provide this data in the console to assist in forensic analysis.

 Drilling down via the console, we can see that after initial execution, the dropped file is running.

 Clicking on the “endend.exe” allows us to drill in further on the specific sample.

 By clicking the Detailed Threat Data button, the CylancePROTECT Administrative console allows us to get further details on the threat: in this case, dropped files.

 Detailed Data -> Network provides us a view into the hosts that the malware is attempting to communicate with.

-Using Cylance V, our detection and forensics tool, we can see that all 90 samples we were able to source are detected, and of that set at least 12 samples still without a solid AV industry detection.
+Using Cylance V, our detection and forensics tool, we can see that all 90 samples we were able to source are detected, and of that set, at least 12 samples still do not have solid AV industry detection.